BardicDefense/purple-hack/README.md

 If a multi-classed character reaches the point where one class is "capped," and the character cannot advance in that class any more, the character still gains only a new hit die when both (or all three) levels would have been reached.

-## Dual Classing

-Dual-classed characters are humans who elect to change irrevocably from one class to another.
-Humans are more flexible and can generally become more skilled in any one class than non-humans, but lacking the innate talents of the other races, they can only focus upon one class at a time.

-In order to change class, the character must have a minimum attribute score of 16 in the Prime Attribute of the new class, and must qualify in terms of normal ability score requirements and alignment restrictions.

-The character retains his or her hit points.
-He or she can use the particular abilities of the original class, but doing so will cause the character to forfeit all experience points from that adventure (as determined by the referee).
-This restriction applies until the character has advanced in the new class to a level at least one higher than was attained in the original class.

-When the character begins the process of learning a new class, he or she gains the abilities of the new class as a first level member of that class, and all experience is applied to progressing in the new class.
-The character gains no additional hit points until reaching a level in the new class one higher than in the original class, after which time the character's hit points advance as per the new class.
-A character can never gain more than 9 full hit dice, no matter how many total levels are gained.

-Unlike multi-class characters, dual-classed characters cannot perform the functions of several different classes simultaneously.
-So, for example, an elven Fighter/Magic-User could cast arcane spells while wearing armor, but a human dual-classed Fighter and Magic-User would have to remove his or her armor to do the same thing.

 # Classes